CD-Xbow/sav8/README.md

 # sav8
-SAV8 is a web based  8 input audio mixing desk
+SAV8 is a web based  8 input streo audio mixing desk built with plain HTML, CSS and Javascript

 ## Overview
-SAV8 is an in-browser 8-channel digital mixer for audio and video.
-Load up to 8 sources per session, including audio files, video files (audio only), microphone, or a built-in tone generator.
+SAV8 is an in-browser 8-channel digital mixer for audio and video work.
+It can accept 8 input sources at a time, including audio files, video files (audio only), microphone, or a built-in tone generator.
+These input can be mono or streo, so we could say its a potential 16 track mixer.

-This help file covers the version before the video display window feature.

-Input Channel
+### Input Channel

-Input Selector: Choose source for the channel: File (audio), Video (extracts audio, no video display), Microphone, or Tone (synth).
+- Input Selector: Choose source for the channel: File (audio), Video (extracts audio, no video display), Microphone, or Tone (synth).
-Open Button: For file/video inputs, click Open to select a file.
+- Open Button: For file/video inputs, click Open to select a file.
 Supported video: mp4, webm, ogg (no AVI).
-File Name: The name of the loaded file appears below the input selector.
+- File Name: The name of the loaded file appears below the input selector.
-Mute Button: Silences the channel.
+- Mute Button: Silences the channel.
 Next to it is a LED-style input meter showing signal level.
-Volume: Adjusts the loudness of the channel.
+- Volume: Adjusts the loudness of the channel.
-Pan: Places the sound left/right in the stereo field.
+- Pan: Places the sound left/right in the stereo field.
-Tone: Simple EQ (peaking filter) for the channel.
+- Tone: Simple EQ (peaking filter) for the channel.
-Effect Send: Sends part of the signal to the reverb effect unit.
+- Effect Send: Sends part of the signal to the reverb effect unit.
-Transport Controls: For file/video, use Play, Pause, Stop, and seek slider.
+- Transport Controls: For file/video, use Play, Pause, Stop, and seek slider.
 (For video, only audio is played.)
-Microphone: Use the dropdown to select mic.
+- Microphone: Use the dropdown to select mic.
 Speak into your default system input.
 Mic turns off when you select another input.
-Tone: Built-in tone generator (sawtooth wave, 5s duration for demo).
+- Tone: Built-in tone generator (sawtooth wave, 5s duration for demo).

 Master Channel